tungpham42/Aspire-Assignment/README.md

 <img width="334" alt="show" src="https://user-images.githubusercontent.com/3462233/141601066-266b3ad6-db23-4f17-a421-2bfdb9561ab1.png">

-4. Update - edit a specific loan
+4. Update - edit a specific loan, the values are validated. `amount` and `term` are required and must be number. `amount` must be greater than 50000 and `term` must be from 1 to 52.

     public function update(Request $request, $id)